Help to Buy Mortgage Advice in Halifax

 As part of your initial free mortgage consultation, we will go through all of the figures with you so that you know exactly how much you will be paying each month.

-To avoid possible disappointment, we recommend you obtain an Agreement in Principle before you begin viewing properties in Halifax.
-At the very latest you should obtain one prior to making an offer to assist your bargaining position.
+To avoid being disappointed down the line, we suggest that you obtain an Agreement in Principle prior to property viewings in Halifax.
+You should obtain one no later than the point before you start making an offer in order to assist your bargaining position.

-It may be possible to get a second mortgage on your home for things like debt consolidation or Home Improvements.
-It may also be possible to take out a mortgage on a second property if you’re wanting to use it for yourself, a family member, a holiday home or a Buy to Let.
+If you are looking at some future financial planning or home renovation like debt consolidation or Home Improvements, you may be eligible for a second mortgage.
+It can be possible to take out a mortgage on a second property for your own use, for a family member, for a holiday home or even for a Buy to Let.

-Once you have submitted at least one year’s accounts, you are able to get a mortgage.
-Most Lenders use your salary plus dividend to calculate the maximum mortgage, whereas others are known to go off your net profit.
+Once you have submitted at least one year’s accounts to the mortgage lender, you are eligible to get a mortgage.
+Most Lenders will use a calculation of your salary plus your dividend to determine the maximum mortgage amount you can take out, whereas others may go off your net profit.

 Halifaxmoneyman.com & Halifaxmoneyman are trading styles of UK Moneyman Limited, which is authorised and regulated by the Financial Conduct Authority.